 An application for derecognition can’t be made until at least three years have elapsed since the declaration of recognition.

-What protection does a worker have who is involved in the promotion of a union for recognition purposes?
+What protection does an employee have who is dismissed for involvement in the promotion of a union for recognition purposes?

-An employee or worker dismissed on grounds relating to the recognition or derecognition of a union will be able to bring a claim for unfair dismissal, regardless of their length of service.
+An employee dismissed on grounds relating to the recognition or derecognition of a union will be able to bring a claim for unfair dismissal, regardless of their length of service.

 They have three months from the date on which they were subjected to a detriment to bring a claim.
 The employment tribunal may make a declaration that the employer acted unlawfully and award compensation.